Abu Salem: Net worth

 Abu Salem is said to be a billionaire gangster worth Rs.
 55 billion (Approx $0.67 billion).
 His cash and property have been valued at least Rs 10 billion, which is divided between him and his wife, Samira Jumani.
 While Salem stakes a claim to Rs 2 billion, his wife possess Rs 8 billion in cash and property.
 Salem's investments in Bollywood and hawala rackets are estimated to be at least another Rs 30 billion.
 The CBI arrived at the figures on the basis of one-years transactions (2000–2001), and are said to be a conservative estimate.

 Salem possessed a non-immigrant work visa in the US, where he was employed as a maintenance manager for a marine engineering company.
 As he operated under different names, he could buy property worth crores, despite his employment background.
 Preliminary calculations by the CBI reveal transactions worth Rs 2 billion were carried out by Salem in the year 2000 itself.
 Details of his earlier transactions were not known as his whereabouts are not known.
-Police sources say that his benami but legal businesses in the Middle East are run by his close associates.
+Police sources say that his anonymous but legal businesses in the Middle East are run by his close associates.